-Update 9/15/21: ABMP confirmed with the Chief Medical Officer of the Department of Health that this applies to all Rhode Island massage therapists.
+Update 9/15/21: ABMP received confirmation that the Chief Medical Officer of the Department of Health stated this rule applies to all Rhode Island massage therapists.

 The Rhode Island Department of Health (RIDOH) announced in a press release that all RIDOH-licensed health-care providers as well as all employees, interns, and volunteers working in RIDOH-licensed health-care facilities must receive their final dose of a COVID-19 vaccine by October 1, 2021.